historoid/res/Handover_Materials/CpG-ODN_Teeth_Replantation/README.md

 That's right, if you repeat the experiment 10 times, the probability of finding a significant difference is 40%.
 If the results coincide with his opinion, the experiment is considered to be successful.

 I reanalyzed all of the experiments so far.
 I performed a multivariate analysis with variables such as age of the mice, delay time, and presence or absence of congruent teeth.
 The professor thought that only experiments with identical conditions should be compared and did not even check my analysis.
-However, my analysis shows that the cure rate of the B-type solution in Experiment 1 is too high.

-We have too much faith in the results of Experiment 1.
+I think the results of Experiment 1 (B-type solution has a curative effect) are wrong to begin with; it's not that B-type has a curative effect, it's just that the control group did not heal well.

 ### Notes on the Experiment